Adise211/ELeads/README.md

-# EdgarLeads
+# ELeads

 A modern lead management system built with React, TypeScript, and Node.js.
-EdgarLeads helps businesses track, manage, and convert leads with a comprehensive dashboard, user management, and activity tracking.
+ELeads helps businesses track, manage, and convert leads with a comprehensive dashboard, user management, and activity tracking.

 ## 🚀 Features